 Right outside Shibuya Station, you can find stop

-It’s time for the famous Shibuya Crossing!
+We then moved on to the famous Shibuya Crossing!
 This crossing is one of the most famous and busiest crossings on the planet.
 As soon as the traffic lights allow pedestrians to cross, a sea of people washes over the streets.
 It’s quite remarkable – especially walking it yourself.
-Definitely one of my favourite experiences in Tokyo!

 Right across Shibuya Crossing, you can find Starbucks.
-After crossing, get yourself a drink and move to the first floor.
-Here you have a beautiful view over Shibuya Crossing.
-Perfect for some photos or a timelapse.
+After crossing, we got a drink and moved to the first floor of the coffee shop.
+From the first floor, you have a beautiful view over Shibuya Crossing.
+Perfect for some photos or a timelapse!

-When you’re still on your caffeine rush, we move over to some Shibuya shopping.
+When we were still on your caffeine rush (and excitement of being in Tokyo), we moved over to some Shibuya shopping.
 There are tons of really cool shops to check out in Shibuya.
-You can find some of the bigger main shops here, like Zara, H&M and Adidas, but there are also some real Japanese gems here!
+You can find some of the bigger main shops here, like Zara, H&M and Adidas, but there are also some unique Japanese gems here!
 Some of our favourite shops are:

 - Vanguard Village (pop culture and souvenirs)